SIMLabHAW/SIMLab-Emergency-Simulator/README.md

 ---

 ## Want to use the App?
-You are interested in learning about this product without wrapping your head around the sourcecode? - Head over to our [Wiki-Page](https://github.com/SIMLabHAW/SIMLab-Emergency-Simulator/wiki), where we tell you all about the project background, its features and how to install the Emergency Simulator in detail more detail.
+You are interested in learning about this product without wrapping your head around the sourcecode? - Head over to our [Wiki-Page](https://github.com/SIMLabHAW/SIMLab-Emergency-Simulator/wiki), where we tell you all about the project background, its features and how to install the Emergency Simulator in all detail.

-If terms like IP address, localhost and XAMPP sound familiar, continue with the installation process here.
+If terms like *IP address*, *localhost* or *XAMPP* sound familiar, continue with the installation process here.

 ---